 In a world of pretty young and chirpy models, Cindy quietly started her revolution against ageism.
 Her greynaissance quickly took hold and many models like Yazemeenah Rossi and Carmen Dell'Orefice joined the pursuit.
 She admitted to being the most unlikely choice for a model with height under 5"-8', grey hair, and “crow’s feet” as she teasingly once said.

 After 25 years of working as a makeup artist and meeting several models and understanding the transformational concepts in the industry, Cindy eventually became a pioneer herself.
 Being somebody who leads a pretty hippie lifestyle, what motivated Cindy to start her own beauty brand “Boom” is interesting.
-With a decades-long career as a makeup artist, starting her own cosmetics line came to her mind lately.
 Boom is not about fixing flaws or patching up things but about self-esteem and self-love to break the shackles of age and be more true to yourself.

 The affiliation of her cosmetics and philosophy towards greynaissance is quite deep-rooted.
 Anecdotal evidence suggests that by the age of 50 women feel more and more invisible.
 Add body image issues contributed by various surgical procedures and pregnancy to this and you have a recipe for low self-worth.
 When the hormonal balance tilts during menopause, the inward-looking tendency becomes harsh.